vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2014-12-23-update-library.md

 ## Background download of artworks

-Since version 6, the workflow downloads artworks in background, which means that the Create/Refresh Library is very fast.
+The workflow downloads artworks in background, which means that the Create/Refresh Library is very fast.

 You get a notification when background download of artworks starts:-